 I give you an example.

-A person gets into the habit of walking briskly, 30 minutes a day, 5 days a week.
-This person burns about 150 calories per day..
+A person gets into the habit of walking quickly, 30 minutes a day, 5 days a week.
+This person burns about 150 calories per day.

-The other person has a goal: to do a 5 km Color Race, extremely pleasant races, we can tell.
-His run allowed him to burn a minimum of 265 calories.s.
+The other person has a goal: to do a 5 km Color Race, extremely fun races, we get along.
+His run allowed him to burn a minimum of 265 calories.

 In the end, the person who will have walked 30 minutes a day, 5 days a week, will have burned 39,000 calories in his year.

-Presumably, the one who signed up for the color race trained a bit during the year, but in the end, the person who has a strong habit will have done physical activity more often than the one who did the race.urse.
+We can assume that the one who signed up for the color race trained a bit during the year, but in the end, the person who has an anchored habit will have been physically active more often than the one who did his race.

 Here we compare an accomplishment to a lifestyle.
-The lifestyle will have a much greater IMPACT in the end than the achievement, because it lasts over time..
+The lifestyle will have a much greater IMPACT in the end than the accomplishment, because it lasts over time.

 How to form a habit?

 Scientifically speaking, integrating a new behavior into our daily lives takes an average of 66 repetitions, so a little over two months.
-According to Jean-François Villeneuve, a psychologist specializing in lifestyle modification, setting a goal of 21 days can be a good source of motivation and it has the advantage of giving time to realize the benefits that the new behavior can bring you, but not generally not sufficient to establish a habit.
-It is his opinion that it is rather a 6 months of sustained efforts that are necessary.res.
+According to Jean-François Villeneuve, psychologist specializing in lifestyle modification, setting a goal of 21 days can be a good source of motivation and it has the advantage of giving time to realize the benefits that the new behavior can bring you, but is generally not sufficient to establish a habit.
+Rather, he thinks it takes 6 months of hard work.

 The acronym SMART is a motivational tool often used in management.
-With this tool, we ensure that our objective is specific, measurable, attainable, realistic and time-bound with a fixed deadline.ps.
+With this tool, we make sure that our objective is specific, measurable, achievable, realistic and time-bound with a fixed deadline..

 Specific : define an objective, an action, simple.

-Measurable : you must be able to measure the achievement of the objective.f.
+Measurable : you have to be able to measure the achievement of the objective.

 Attainable : Better to set small achievable goals, which you can divide into different steps, to better achieve them.

-Realistic : Do you have the means Have you chosen an impossible goal?e?
+Realistic : Do you have the means Have you chosen an unattainable goal?e?

 Temporal : You have to set a measure in time.

-Then it's all well and good to have set the goal in a SMART way.
-But, for my part, I was thinking that there was a little something missing to start the loop of the habit and I found thisé ceci…
+Then, it's fine to have set the goal in a SMART way.
+But, for my part, I was thinking that there was a little something missing to start the loop of the habit and I found thisi…

 A book has been written on the subject, by James Clear:A nothing can change everything.
-The author invites us to take good habits by making small changes, slowly and gradually.
-In a simplified way, there are 4 steps to go::
+The author invites us to develop good habits by making small changes, slowly and gradually.
+In a simplified way, there are 4 steps to go:

-- The signal : the trigger, usually external eg. an alarme)
+- The signal : the trigger, usually external (e.g. an alarm)

-- Insatiable desiree) : the feeling set up to WANT to take action..
+- Desire (insatiable) : the feeling set up to WANT to do the action.

 - The reward : something positive, either physical or mental, which rewards you, for having accomplished your action.

-But he ESPECIALLY invites us to give up the habit« flagrant, attractive, easy to perform and pleasant ».
+But he ESPECIALLY invites us to give up the habit blatant, attractive, easy to perform and pleasant ».
 Here is THE preparation that will ensure that you turn all your little changes into a habit, one by one.

 The 4 laws of behavior change

-It is through the« blatant » that we define the SMART.
+It's through the blatant » that we define the SMART.
 We write on a piece of paper what we are currently doing in our current schedule, our schedule.
 You can remove what is superfluous there.
 Then you add your new habit to your schedule at a specific time.
 And just below, you reserve space for your reward.
-And you need to adjust your surroundings according to your new purpose..
+And you need to adjust your surroundings according to your new purpose.

 You need to determine what time you will do it.
 The morning before work So, we get up earlier, we eat, we start at such and such a time, and afterwards, we make a good hot shower, with a good nourishing snack in the morning.
-If it's later, we put a reminder on our phone so as not to forget.r.
+If it's later, we put a reminder on our phone so we don't forget..

-Render the action« attractive» is often the most complex end, but the most rewarding.
+Take action attractive» is often the most complex end, but the most rewarding.
 You can link an action you are already doing to your new action.
-Everything has to come together.
+It all has to come together.
 After lunch, yoga!
 Then you can join a group of people for whom it's a way of life to make it even more enjoyable, maybe sign up for a class.
-And create yourself a motivational ritual, do something really motivatingant just before to go into action.
-A square of dark chocolate motivates you all the time Why not savor your square every time you take out your carpetis? »
+And create a motivational ritual for yourself, do something really motivatingt just before to get into action.
+A square of dark chocolate motivates you all the time Why not savor your square every time you take out your carpets? »

 Easy to do

-And finally, it must be returned joking ».
+And finally, you have to give it back joking ».
 You have to learn to reward yourself healthily immediately after your action, and keep track of your weekly habits.
-It can be as simple as an X on the calendar or a follow-up in your diary.
+It can be as simple as an X on the calendar or a follow-up in your planner.
 There will be times when you miss a day, and that's okay.
-Relapses are normal hummm we know the cheat day, it will happen, it's written in the sky!
-You just don't have to break the chain twice in a row.’affilée.
+Relapses are normal (hummm we know the cheat day), it will happen, it's written in the sky!
+You just don't have to break the chain twice in a row.ée.